Unreal Robotics Lab: A High-Fidelity Robotics Simulator with Advanced Physics and Rendering: RELATED WORK

 \subsection{Physics Engines for Robotics Simulation}

-Physics engines are essential for realistic robotic simulation, particularly for modeling contact, soft-body dynamics, and fluid interactions.
-Various engines have been evaluated in terms of accuracy, efficiency, and scalability, with notable differences in their suitability for robotics~\cite{erez2015simulation}.
-MuJoCo~\cite{todorov2012mujoco} excels in soft-contact modeling, accuracy, and stability, making it ideal for complex robotic tasks such as grasping and locomotion.
-However, it lacks built-in high-fidelity rendering.
-ODE (Open Dynamics Engine)~\cite{koenig2004design}, commonly used in Gazebo, faces stability issues in high-DOF tasks and requires extensive parameter tuning.
-Bullet~\cite{coumans2016pybullet} is popular for reinforcement learning and manipulation, but its precision lags behind MuJoCo.
+Physics engines are critical for realistic contact, soft-body, and fluid modelling.
+MuJoCo~\cite{todorov2012mujoco} is widely favored for its for soft-contact accuracy and stability in complex robotic tasks~\cite{erez2015simulation}.
+ODE (used in Gazebo) suffers from stability issues in high-DOF scenarios and requires extensive tuning.
+Bullet~\cite{coumans2016pybullet} is popular for reinforcement learning and manipulation but lags MuJoCo in precision.
+NVIDIA PhysX~\cite{nvidia_physx} offers GPU acceleration suitable for fast RL yet omits Coriolis forces and exhibits lower linear-stability accuracy.
+Unreal Engine’s Chaos and Havok solvers~\cite{havok_physics} excel at real-time destruction and particle effects but are not optimised for high-precision joint dynamics or soft-contact robotics.

-Unreal Engine’s Chaos and Havok physics solvers~\cite{havok_physics} are optimized for game physics and real-time effects, excelling in destruction, fluid, and particle-based simulations.
-However, they are not designed for robotic applications that need soft-contact modeling or high-precision joint dynamics.
-NVIDIA PhysX~\cite{nvidia_physx} offers GPU-accelerated simulation suitable for fast reinforcement learning, but its omission of Coriolis forces makes it unsuitable for high-accuracy control.
-Our approach combines MuJoCo’s precise physics, which are validated for their accuracy and stability~\cite{erez2015simulation}, with Unreal Engine’s advanced rendering.
-This integration achieves both photorealism and accurate simulation for robotic applications.
-It also provides a broad feature set by inheriting the built-in capabilities of both Unreal Engine and MuJoCo.
+The continued adoption of MuJoCo’s physics is further evidenced by the fact that next-generation GPU-accelerated simulators such as \textbf{Genesis}~\cite{Genesis} and \textbf{Newton}~\cite{newton_physics} have adopted \textbf{MJWarp}~\cite{mujoco_warp} (a high-performance GPU backend directly derived from MuJoCo) as their core physics engine.
+This widespread use in the latest state-of-the-art platforms confirms that MuJoCo’s contact modelling, accuracy, and stability remain unmatched—even as the field shifts toward massive parallel GPU simulation.